SuperShjibi/Plugineer/README.md

-# plugineer
+# Plugineer
 Helps you create spigot plugins
 Currently working in progress...